 Omnichannel set to strengthen retail sector

-A true omnichannel approach that puts power into the hands of shoppers is what is going to strengthen the UAE and GCC region's retail sector, experts at the 2019 Middle East Retail Forum said.
+A true omnichannel approach that puts power into the hands of shoppers is what is going to strengthen the UAE and GCC region's retail sector, experts at a recent event said.

-Officials at the event spoke about the evolution of omnichannel retail and how it is creating a shopping experience that is smart, experiential, and differentiated.
+Officials at the 2019 Middle East Retail Forum spoke about the evolution of omnichannel retail and how it is creating a shopping experience that is smart, experiential, and differentiated.

 "Many retailers think that launching an online app or a mobile responsive website is sufficient to cater to the changing customer needs.
 However, customers no longer differentiate between online and offline channels; they switch between online and offline across the different touchpoints of their buying journey," said Sandeep Ganediwalla, managing partner at RedSeer Consulting.

 "We believe that omnichannel retail is not the future anymore - it is the present.
 Our research shows that around 80 per cent of customers in Saudi Arabia and 70 per cent of customers in the UAE prefer omnichannel retail.
 This preference is ubiquitous across the verticals such as electronics, home, and fashion; so, retailers that understand this customer behaviour and develop offerings that transcend channels seamlessly will create sustainable differentiation in the market," he noted.

 However, many experts also cautioned retailers to remember the basics of human interactions in retail, as they look into blending emerging technologies pieces with human touch to create future-proof smart businesses.